primatejs/primate/docs/guide/hooks.md

 This hook allows modules to handle requests themselves, before Primate tries to handle them on its own.
-It has the highest priority, being resolved before any static or in-memory resources are served and before route functions are matched.
+It has the highest priority, being resolved before any static or in-memory assets are served and before route functions are matched.
 It is particularly useful if you want to treat certain routes in a special way, but otherwise let Primate do the routing for you.